SanirSubedi/Building-Library-Database/README.md

 # 📚 Library Management System

+The Library Management System (LMS) is a database designed to efficiently manage library operations such as maintaining books, authors, employees, members, vendors, and donations.

+The goal of this project is to create a structured relational database that supports library operations like book borrowing, vendor purchases, and donor tracking, ensuring accuracy, scalability, and integrity of data.

 This project implements a **Library Management System** using SQL, designed to manage books, members, employees, vendors, and their relationships efficiently.
 The database follows principles of **Entity–Relationship modeling**, **Normalization**, and **Referential Integrity**.